hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 While Roberts observes that not all petitions were enacted, and often that was disagreement among townspeople on what should be suggested, and the "samurai interest in the economic potential of commerce and commercially inspired industry was mixed" (ibid ,149).
 I would argue that they reflect how widespread mercantile thought was becoming in Edo period Japan, and how the interests of the lower classes could reached the rulers.

-While the research above mention a few cases of neutral action of the authorities towards pilgrimage, in order to asses their disposition it is necessary to review more specific/other cases of both positive and negative reactions. cases of their involvement with pilgrimage.

 #### Leaving peasants with surplus